Unity-Technologies/ml-agents/docs/Background-Machine-Learning.md

   inference phase predicts whether a new player will churn or not based on that learned mapping.
-* For our reinforcement learning example, the training phase learns the optimal policy through guided trials, and in the inference phase, the Agent observes and tales actions in the wild using its learned policy.
+* For our reinforcement learning example, the training phase learns the optimal policy through guided trials, and in the inference phase, the agent observes and tales actions in the wild using its learned policy.

 To briefly summarize: all three classes of algorithms involve training and